Horners Syndrome

 Pathophysiology

-Most frequently, Horner syndrome occurs from either blocked/damaged sympathetic nerves that lead to your eyes.
-There are a wide variety of causes of nerve damage including ear infections, carotid artery dissection, even tumors.
-Some conditions resulting Horner’s syndrome include central lesions involving the spinal cord and ganglionic lesions.
-Preganglionic lesions involve compression of the sympathetic chain by a lung tumor, and postganglionic lesions involve carotid arteries.
+Horner’s syndrome typically results from a problem with the sympathetic nerves that lead to the eyes.
+These nerves are either blocked or damaged by a number of conditions, such as: ear infections, tumors, central lesions involving the spinal cord, or ganglionic lesions.
+While preganglionic lesions involve sympathetic chain compression (caused by a lung tumor), postganglionic lesions involve the carotid arteries.